|

 witchcraft and heresy.

-witch executions.
-It is claimed that some 200,000 people were burned for
+It is claimed that as many as 200,000 people were burned for witchcraft in

 Three

-consisted of using a heap of faggots piled around a wooden stake above which
+a heap of faggots piled around a wooden stake above which the prisoner was

-the prisoner was attached with chains or iron hoops.
-The British and Spanish
+attached with chains or iron hoops.
+The British and Spanish Inquisition

-Inquisition preferred this method as it had the greatest visual impact.
+preferred this method as it had the greatest visual impact.
+This form of burning typically subjects the

-is said that Joan of Arc died by this method.
+flames .
+It is said that Joan of Arc died like this.
+It is thought that this method led to a much

 The third method, used in